 As this rare celestial event began to come to a close at 11:23 pm with the start of the 2nd partial eclipse, NASA held on to 14 of the Top 20 as 126,642 people visited U.S. government websites.
 When it ended at 12:27 am, 66,871 people were still perusing government websites, and NASA still had the attention of over 50 percent of folks visiting the Top 20 pages with 11 spots in the list, including the first 6.

 During the broadcast of last night’s supermoon eclipse on NASA TV, solar scientist Mitzi Adams of NASA’s Marshall Space Flight Center shared her interview with a Scientist Emeritus of NASA’s Goddard Space Flight Center that had been pre-recorded for the event on Friday.
 Astrophysicist, author, and eclipse expert, Dr. Fred Espenak, spoke about one of the upcoming eclipse events, the 2017 total solar eclipse.

 Want to read more great content like this?
-Sign up for our daily or weekly DigitalGov newsletter!
+Sign up for our DigitalGov newsletter!